0xPolygon/polygon-docs/docs/tools/dApp-development/launchpad/quickstart.md

 ## Set up environment variables

-There are mandatory environment variables in both the frontend and smart contract directories.
+There are mandatory environment variables in both the `frontend` and `smart-contracts` directories.

 1. `cd` into your project directory.